 Set the scene: You and your friend are discussing the results of the latest election.

 …and you both disagree with each other.
 Vehemently.
-Later that evening, you wish to continue the discussion, but your friend doesn’t want to hear you out and have an open-minded conversation.
+Later that evening, you wish to continue the discussion, but your friend doesn’t want to hear you out and have an open-minded conversation because they believe what they saw on Twitter is the absolute truth.
 You feel defeated and isolated with no one to safely and openly talk to about this topic, but also find that you can’t seem to understand others’ viewpoints of the results.

 USER RESEARCH & INSIGHTS